-Cody even picks up moves from his former rivals; the Jack Brisco roll-up he used to pin Sandow on Raw was a staple of Booker T during his prime WWE years.
+Cody even picks up moves from his former rivals; the Corkscrew Sunset Flip out of the corner was a staple of Booker T during his prime WWE years.
 He's also been using the Harley Race high knee that was a Triple H signature move.

 With his psychotic character turn, his entrance music has become slower and creepier.
 It's really just a lower instrumental of his theme song, except it keeps the "WHOOOOOAH", and makes it lower.
 And creepy.